-Notice that the Fifth Step doesn't say that we just admit our wrongs.
+Notice that the Fifth Step DOESN'T say that we just admit our wrongs.
 It says that we admit the EXACT NATURE of our wrongs, so we need to do more than just confess what we did.
-We also need to see WHY we did what we did so that we can ask God to help us with it.
+We also need to see WHY we did what we did so that we can ask God to help us with that.
 The Fourth Step guides that we have provided help us see just that.

-Please turn to page 72, paragraph 1.
+Please turn in your Big Book to page 72, paragraph 1.
 This is the beginning of Chapter 6, "Into Action".
 Please notice that this chapter is not named "Into Thinking" or "Into Hearing About What To Do" or "Into Telling Others What To Do" or "Into Studying"; but is called "Into ACTION".
 Page 72, paragraph 1:

 "Having made our personal inventory, what shall we do about it?
 We have been trying to get a new attitude (Step 2), a new relationship with our Creator (Step 3), and to discover the obstacles in our path (Step 4).
-We have admitted certain defects; we have ascertained in a rough way what the trouble is; we have put our finger on the weak items in our personal inventory.
+We have admitted certain defects (Step 4); we have ascertained in a rough way what the trouble is (Step 4); we have put our finger on the weak items in our personal inventory (also Step 4).
 Now these are about to be cast out.
-(Of course, that is a promise.
+(Of course, that is a promise and Steps 5 through 9.
 The book continues.)
 This REQUIRES ACTION on our part, which, when completed, will mean that we have admitted to God, to ourselves, and to another human being, the EXACT NATURE of our defects.
 (You might have remembered that Step 5 actually says, "...the exact nature of our WRONGS."
 But this sentence says, "...the exact nature of our DEFECTS."
 Bill Wilson likes to use different words that mean the same thing.
 Throughout the book, he uses the words faults, wrongs, mistakes, defects of character, things we have admitted are objectionable, shortcomings, flaws, and in "Bill's Story" he uses the word sins.
-They ALL mean the same thing whatever blocks us off from God and others.
+They ALL mean the same thing - whatever blocks us off from God and others.
 Back to the book.)
 "This brings us to the Fifth Step in the program of recovery mentioned in the preceding chapter.